-Before disclosing confidential information to the Onward Sharing Recipients, the SRB will obtain assurance from each Onward Sharing Recipient receiving such confidential information, that, in addition to such professional secrecy requirements as may be required by law, the confidential information will not be further disclosed by the Onward Sharing Recipient, except to other National Resolution Authorities on a need-to-know basis or as authorised by the SRB after the SRB obtains the BoJ's written consent.
+Before disclosing confidential information to the Onward Sharing Recipients, the SRB will obtain assurance from each Onward Sharing Recipient receiving such confidential information, that, in addition to such professional secrecy requirements as may be required by law, the confidential information will be used solely to the extent and within the limits of the statutory role of the Authority in the operation of the Resolution regime in accordance with that Authority's jurisdiction applicable laws and regulations and will not be further disclosed by the Onward Sharing Recipient, except to other National Resolution Authorities on a need-to-know basis.
+The SRB will inform the RBNZ on a regular basis of any information shared with any of the Onward Sharing Recipients as a result thereof.